 "[He] is known as the 'cream of the crop.'
 Commentators laud his ability to be 'both an aggressive advocate and a gentleman.'"
 "He is 'amazing' and praised by sources for his ability to 'communicate legal ideas to laypeople in a way that makes them able to make an informed decision.'"
 "He's just an excellent lawyer with wonderful experience in the appellate system."

 Justice Cantero is also the firm's Global Executive Partner for Diversity, in which position he oversees the firm's recruitment, retention, and promotion of minority lawyers.
 In 2016, Law360 found that White & Case was the most diverse law firm in the US, with over one-third of its attorneys being minorities.
 In addition, AmLaw has ranked White & Case #1 in the diversity of attorneys for three consecutive years.

-Appointed to the Florida Supreme Court in 2002 by then-Governor Jeb Bush, Raoul was the first justice of Hispanic descent and one of the youngest ever to sit on the Court.
-He heard hundreds of appeals and authored well over 100 majority, concurring and dissenting opinions involving precedent-setting and evolving areas of law.
-Among these opinions, he was the sole dissenter in Cardegna vs. Buckeye Check Cashing, where the majority held that a borrowers' claim that an underlying contract was void was required to be resolved by a court, not the arbitrators.
-The United States Supreme Court later reversed the Florida Supreme Court, adopting Raoul's position.
+Appointed to the Florida Supreme Court in 2002 by then-Governor Jeb Bush, Mr. Cantero was the first justice of Hispanic descent and one of the youngest ever to sit on the Court.
+In his six years as a justice, he heard hundreds of appeals and authored well over 100 opinions.